Ryan00956/CandleScope/README.md

 - Swagger: `http://localhost:8000/docs`
 - Frontend: `http://localhost:5173`

-Notes for Linux / WSL:
-- On Debian or Ubuntu, install venv support first if needed: `sudo apt-get install -y python3-pip python3-venv`
-- If Binance is blocked in your region or by your proxy configuration, the app falls back to mock data.
+> **Note:** On Debian/Ubuntu, install venv support first if needed: `sudo apt-get install -y python3-pip python3-venv`.
+If Binance is blocked in your region, the app falls back to mock data automatically.

+---

-## Current features
+## Current Features

-- **Zero-Latency Interval Switching**: Instant cache-first rendering.
+- **Zero-Latency Interval Switching** — Instant cache-first rendering.
 Switching between 1m, 1h, or 1d is near-instant if data exists in local SQLite.
-- **Non-blocking Async Architecture**: All heavy I/O operations (Binance API) are offloaded to background thread pools, keeping the WebSocket and UI perfectly responsive.
+- **Non-blocking Async Architecture** — All heavy I/O operations (Binance API) are offloaded to background thread pools, keeping the WebSocket and UI perfectly responsive.
-- **Intelligent Prefetching**: Frontend automatically pre-warms adjacent intervals (e.g., if you view 1h, it silently fetches 15m and 4h in the background).
+- **Intelligent Prefetching** — Frontend automatically pre-warms adjacent intervals (e.g., if you view 1h, it silently fetches 15m and 4h in the background).
-- **Parallel Data Filling**: Historical backfill and real-time refresh are executed concurrently using a specialized `ThreadPoolExecutor`.
+- **Parallel Data Filling** — Historical backfill and real-time refresh are executed concurrently using a specialized `ThreadPoolExecutor`.
-- **Binance Spot K-line Sync**: Rapid synchronization of real market data with a local SQLite cache to avoid redundant network requests.
+- **Binance Spot K-line Sync** — Rapid synchronization of real market data with a local SQLite cache to avoid redundant network requests.
-- **Dynamic Custom Intervals**: In addition to native intervals, the system synthesizes custom intervals (e.g., 45m, 3h) in real-time in-memory based on finer aggregated resolutions.
+- **Dynamic Custom Intervals** — In addition to native intervals, the system synthesizes custom intervals (e.g., 45m, 3h) in real-time in-memory based on finer aggregated resolutions.
+- **Full Indicator Engine** — 6 built-in indicators (MA, EMA, MACD, RSI, BOLL, ATR) with O(1) incremental computation, plus a script sandbox for custom indicators.
+- **Pyne Scripting Language** — A Pine Script–inspired Python library with `ta.*`, `input.*`, `plot()` APIs for rapid indicator development.
+- **Interactive Drawing Tools** — Freehand drawing, line tools, and text annotations directly on the chart canvas.
+- **Multi-Pane Chart Layout** — Separate panes for price, volume, and oscillator indicators with resizable dividers.
-- **Unified Mock Data**: Deterministic price levels are perfectly consistent across all intervals (1m to 1M) using a shared minute-step price curve.
+- **Unified Mock Data** — Deterministic price levels are perfectly consistent across all intervals (1m to 1M) using a shared minute-step price curve.
-- **Rendering Stability**: Built-in **ErrorBoundary** and time-based de-duplication to prevent "white screen" crashes from unstable network streams.
+- **Rendering Stability** — Built-in **ErrorBoundary** and time-based de-duplication to prevent "white screen" crashes from unstable network streams.

+---

 ## Core Capabilities